-You can follow up on some of the best books to get started with and learn more about the subject.
+You can follow up on some of these books to get started with and learn more about the subject.
 It’s like a beginner’s guide.

 Kabat-Zinn has made it accessible for all.
 He worked particularly with people suffering with chronic pain and developed his 8-week mindfulness programme to help them manage it.
 He has several publications, the most thorough title is Full Catastrophe Living.

 Andy Puddicombe and Headspace

-Andy Puddicombe is a former Buddhist monk who set up

-with the aim of demystifying meditation.
+Andy Puddicombe is a former Buddhist monk who set up Headspace with the aim of demystifying meditation.

 He is keen to encourage people to spend a daily 10 minutes on their meditation practice, keeping it manageable for most to do.